July 24 is Amelia Earhart Day

 On July 9, 2017, the History Channel aired Amelia Earhart: The Lost Evidence, featuring a photograph that showed two Caucasian people on a dock at Jaluit Atoll and a vessel carrying something that looked like plane wreckage in the background.

-A military history blogger scouring archival images son found that the photo had been taken in 1935, two years before the crash.
+A military history blogger scouring archival images son found the photo had been taken in 1935, two years before the crash.
 This revelation called into question the veracity of the entire documentary.
-The cable channel canceled reruns and deleted streaming video of its program pending an investigation.
-Unfortunately, it called into question the veracity of the entire documentary
+The cable channel has since canceled reruns and deleted streaming video of its program.
+It also released this statement:

-No matter the truth of her death, we can all celebrate the life and accomplishments of this extraordinary woman.
+No matter the truth of her death, we should all celebrate the life and accomplishments of this extraordinary woman.

 Happy Amelia Earhart Day!